 The Committee will consider for approval a resolution revising the Guidelines for Projects under the Public-Private Education Facilities and Infrastructure Act ("PPEA") of 2002.
-These revisions streamline the proposal submission process, eliminate redundant paperwork, update public notice and posting requirements for unsolicited proposals, enable the university to specify elements for competing proposals, and give the university discretion to impose review fees.
-Previously, review fees were mandatory for any private entity submitting an unsolicited proposal to the university.
+These revisions provide process clarification for instances where competing unsolicited PPEA proposal(s) are received in response to an initial proposal as well as update titles and format consistency.